Rhubarb Triangle: Background

 Rhubarb (Rheum × hybridum) is a plant native to Siberia.
 Its name derives from the Latin expression Rheum barbarum, the barbarian from the banks of the River Rha (Volga).
-Rhubarb thrives in the wet cold winters in Yorkshire.
+Rhubarb thrives in the wet cold winters and long hot summers in Yorkshire.

 In the practice of rhubarb forcing, plants spend two years in the fields without being harvested.
 The plants store energy from the sun in their roots as carbohydrates.
 In November, the roots are subjected to frost and then moved into sheds, where they are kept in complete darkness.
 The sheds are long low buildings which are heated, originally with coal, which was plentiful and relatively cheap in the area, but more recently by diesel.
 In the sheds, the plants begin to grow in the warmth, and the stored carbohydrate in the roots is transformed into glucose.
 The rhubarb is harvested near the end of winter.
 Traditionally, pickers pull the stalks in candlelight, as any exposure to strong light stops the growth.
 By the end of March, the harvest is complete.
 The root stock is totally exhausted and used for compost.

 Its glucose gives the forced rhubarb a sour-sweet flavour.
 Forced rhubarb grown in the sheds is more tender than that grown outdoors in summer.
 Without daylight, the rhubarb leaves are a green-yellow colour, and the stalks, measuring around 2 ft, are crimson in colour with a smooth texture.